mpavezb/cpp_concurrency/README.md

 - The [std::unique_lock](https://en.cppreference.com/w/cpp/thread/unique_lock) is similar to `std::lock_guard`, but it does not have to acquire the lock during construction.
 It also allows time-constrained locking, recursive locking, conditional locking, and ownership transfer.
 In particular, the lock deferral allows acquiring multiple locks later using the `std::lock` function, as if `std::scoped_lock` were used.
 - [mutex, lock_guard, and scoped_lock examples](src/section_2/01_mutex.cpp), [unique_lock examples](src/section_2/05_unique_lock.cpp).

-**STL and Thread Safety** [STL container](https://en.cppreference.com/w/cpp/container):
-1. All container functions can be called concurrently by different threads on different containers.
-2. All `const` member functions can be called concurrently by different threads on the same container.
-Operations like `begin()`, `end()`, `rbegin()`, `rend()`, `front()`, `back()`, `data()`, `find()`, `lower_bound()`, `upper_bound()`, `equal_range()`, `at()`, and, except in associative containers, `operator[]`, behave as const for the purposes of thread safety.
-3. Different elements in the same container can be modified concurrently by different threads, except for the elements of `std::vector<bool>`.
-4. Iterator operations (e.g. incrementing an iterator) read, but do not modify the underlying container, and may be executed concurrently with operations on other iterators on the same container, with the const member functions, or reads from the elements.
-Container operations that invalidate any iterators modify the container and cannot be executed concurrently with any operations on existing iterators even if those iterators are not invalidated.
-5. Elements of the same container can be modified concurrently with those member functions that are not specified to access these elements.
-6. In any case, container operations (or any other STL functions) may be parallelized internally as long as this does not change the user-visible results.

 ### Condition Variables and Futures